Search results for

 When selecting the best headphones for music, we consider several factors:

-• Sound quality: We prioritize headphones that offer a balanced, accurate frequency response suitable for various music genres.
+• Sound quality: We prioritize headphones that offer an pleasing frequency response suitable for various music genres.
+We also gut-check performance with HEAD acoustics’ Multi-Dimensional Audio Quality Scores: a machine learning algorithm that projects Mean Opinion Scores of sound quality.

 • Comfort: Long listening sessions require comfortable headphones, so we pay attention to factors like weight, padding, and clamping force.